-The Board holds four regularly scheduled meetings each year, at which it considers reports from each of the key functions, in particular legal and regulatory, financial performance, investment management, market operations and threat analysis.
+The Board holds four regularly scheduled meetings each year, at which it considers reports from each of the key functions, in particular legal and regulatory, financial performance, operational performance, investment management, commercial and customer engagement, marketing and communications and threat analysis.
 In addition to these standing items, the Board considers other matters of significance to the Company annually, in accordance with an agreed schedule of matters to be considered in the forthcoming year.
 In addition to the regularly scheduled Board meetings, the Directors also meet at least once a year to review the Company's strategy, and ad hoc meetings are arranged as necessary.